Secrets of Ending Eating Disorders Forever Revealed!

 Have you read all kinds of books and/or articles about eating disorders that leave you feeling even worse and hopeless than you did before you read them?

-I was in your shoes a while back and I became increasingly frustrated and depressed by the literature that was available to me when I started my road to recovery from disordered eating.
+I was in your shoes over half my lifetime ago and I became increasingly frustrated and depressed by the literature that was available to me when I started my road to recovery from disordered eating.
 I got really tired of reading ‘doom and gloom’ stories about people with eating disorders who rarely got better.

 I knew intimately what it was like to experience disordered eating; what I needed help and guidance with was getting better.
 I was at a loss to find positive and healthy role models of vibrant recovery.